-Mickey E. Fouts (64)....
-Director since 1982
+Mickey E. Fouts (65)

-Mr. Fouts has been Chairman of the Board and interim C.E.O. of American Consolidated Growth Capital (temporary services), Denver, CO, since January of 1996, and Chairman of the Board, Equity Services Company (investment services), Denver, CO, for more than five years.
-In addition, he was the Director of Corporate Finance, Tamaron Capital Markets (investment banking), Denver, CO from November 1993 to May 1994.
-Mr. Fouts is also a director of American Consolidated Growth Capital.
+Mr. Fouts has been Chairman of the Board, Equity Director since 1982 Services Company (investment services), Denver, CO, for more than five years.
+In addition, he was Chairman of the Board and interim C.E.O. of American Consolidated Growth Capital (temporary services), Denver, CO, from January to June of 1996, and the Director of Corporate Finance, Tamaron Capital Markets (investment banking), Denver, CO from November 1993 to May 1994.